 - Limited help & support offered

-Toast’s core features include tableside order management, cost management, online ordering, and menu management.
-As you can see, most of these features are catered towards restaurant clients, making the service ideal for businesses in this sector.
+As you can see, most of these features are catered towards restaurant clients, making the service ideal for hospitality businesses.
+Read our Toast POS review to learn more about the restaurant system.

 Toast's help and support options, however, are more limited than other providers on this list.
 So if your small business is looking for round-the-clock customer support, it'd make more sense to opt for solutions like Square or Vend.